cartiaco/Wetting-with-Lindblad/README.md

 The codes in this repository are freely available; please acknowledge their use by referring to:

-1. C. Artiaco, A. Nava, M. Fabrizio, Wetting critical behavior within the Lindblad dissipative dynamics, arXiv REF
+1. C. Artiaco, A. Nava, M. Fabrizio, Wetting critical behavior within the Lindblad dissipative dynamics, [arXiv2206.11662](https://arxiv.org/abs/2206.11662)